itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 ### Contextual Rules
 Creating contextual rules may be necessary.
 Contextual rules occur when there is an instance that requires a deviation from the standard guidelines.

+## Design Principles
+Every organization has a unique set of needs and goals.
+The ability to communicate these needs and goals through a set of principles will allow you to shape the way your organization talks about its product.

+### Defining Design Principles
+Design principles combine organizational goals with user needs, creating the core values that aid us in making crucial design decisions.
+Effective design principles will align designers and build cohesiveness within your product and across teams.
+Additionally, design principles provide an anchor for teams to rally around.